 An in-depth study of literacy in education.
 The areas of reading, writing, listening and speaking are viewed as interrelating processes.
-A broad theoretical foundation promotes a focus on literacy in today's classroom.
+Abroad theoretical foundation promotes a focus on literacy in today's classroom.
 Students also preview current research and methods of support available to teachers.
 Material in this course is discussed consistent with themes of reflective practice and acknowledging and responding to the unique learning characteristics of all students.
 Prerequisite: TCHE104M.

-TCHE210M Essentials of Career/Technical/Curriculum/Instruction 3-0-3 to design, implement and manage a curriculum in career/technical education.
+TCHE210M Essentials of Career/Technical/Curriculum/Instruction 3-0-3

+Covers the history, philosophy, principles, organization and operation of career and technical education in the U.S. Students will develop a functional understanding of the role and responsibilities of a professional career/technical educator and gain the foundation and skills to design, implement and manage a curriculum in career/technical education.
 Identification of resources and occupational analysis, derivation of content, formulation of objectives, defining measurable outcomes and the selection and development of activities and evaluation methods will be explored.
 Prerequisites: Permission of the instructor.